American Indian Artists and Indigenous Market Vendors

 We want to make loading and unloading safe and easy for our Artist Vendors.
-We encourage you to come to the venue on Friday, April 4th, between noon and 7 pm.
+We encourage you to come to the venue on Friday, April 10th, between noon and 7 PM.
 When you enter the venue, you will be directed to the Artist Vendor Coordinator, Alicia Crook, or one of her assistants, who will help locate your booth.
 You can drive directly up to your booth to unload.
-If you cannot come on Friday, plan on arriving in time to fully unload your vehicle from 6:30 am to 8 am on Saturday, April 5th.
-Due to event insurance restrictions, we cannot have cars driving through the venue starting an hour before the event begins (8 am on Saturday, 9 am on Sunday).
-Set up your booth, and then you will be directed to where to park your car within walking distance of your booth.
-Be extra cautious when driving to and from your parking, as this is a child’s paradise to run and play.
+If you cannot come on Friday, plan to arrive between 6:30 AM and 8 AM on Saturday, April 11th, to fully unload your vehicle.
+Due to event insurance restrictions, we cannot have cars driving through the venue starting an hour before the event begins (8 AM on Saturday, 9 AM on Sunday).
+Set up your booth, and then you will be directed to a parking area within walking distance of your booth.
+Be extra cautious when driving to and from your parking area, as it is a child’s paradise for running and playing.
 IIA (Indigenous Institute of the Americas) and CTOM (Chisholm Trail Outdoor Museum) are not responsible for any damage to your property.

 What to Expect as a Vendor